taocpp/PEGTL/doc/Migration-Guide.md

 Version 4.0 contains a large refactoring of the public interface.
 Most grammars should continue to look familiar, however almost all code that constructs inputs, catches parse errors, or includes former `contrib` headers needs attention.
+Please check the full list of added, renamed and changed rules, actions, controls, inputs, examples etc. in the [changelog](Changelog.md#version-400).

 ### Input Classes